trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

-  > Work with unreadable configuration files is terrible, if syntax isn’t very readable, it makes your eyes sore, and you suffers from headaches.
+  > Work with unreadable configuration files is terrible.
+If syntax is not very clear and readable, it makes your eyes sore, and you suffers from headaches.

   > When your code is formatted, it is significantly easier to maintain, debug, optimise, and can be read and understood in a short amount of time.
 You should eliminate code style violations from your NGINX configuration files.